 If you are screen sharing, turn off EVERYTHING aside from the work you are showing.
 Do not open your email while sharing.
-Do not open Basecamp.
+Do not open Asana or Slack.
 Be incredibly cautious about this.
 The times it goes wrong, it goes really wrong.

 Be extra engaged